contractlevel/sbt/README.md

 - **Separate Add/Remove Functions**: Functions like `addToWhitelist` and `removeFromWhitelist` are separate rather than combined into a single `setWhitelist(address, bool)` function.
 This design choice prioritizes simplicity and readability over a more compact but less intuitive interface.
 The same applies to blacklist and batch equivalents.
 - **Token ID Management**: The `_incrementTokenIdCounter` function optimizes storage reads and writes during batch minting.
+- OpenZeppelin's Access control could replace the role management, but wouldn't make any difference in functionality or optimization

 ## Frontend Notes